TeamBinaryBeast/bbMailBomber/README.md

 - Support Hotmail/Outlook

 ## Usage
-EmBomber should work on all Linux distros running Python 2.7 First, clone it by entering the following command in the terminal
+bbMailBomber should work on all Linux distros running Python 3.
+First, clone it by entering the following command in the terminal
 ``` bash
 git clone https://github.com/TeamBinaryBeast/bbMailBomber
 ```
-Now navigate to EmBomber directory
+Now navigate to bbMailBomber directory
 ``` bash
 cd bbMailBomber
 ```
-Now you can run EmBomber
+Now you can run bbMailBomber
 ``` bash
 python bbMailBomber.py
 ```